• Skip to primary navigation

 I also love adding mini cheese triangles and dolmadakia with a couple of wedges of lemon for brightness.

-A bowl with sliced tomatoes, sliced cucumbers, and kalamata olives is next.
-All must items on the Greek table.
-Our family enjoys roasted red peppers with almost everything so I always add a small plate to my board.
+Next is a bowl with sliced tomatoes, cucumbers, and kalamata olives- all must-haves on the Greek table.
+Our family also enjoys roasted red peppers with almost everything, so I always add a small plate to my board.

-Sprinkle some fresh herbs like basil for color and freshness all over, and you’re done!
+Sprinkle fresh herbs like basil or mint for color and freshness, and you’re done!

 Check out my Greek pantry staples